-The Bends, also known as decompression sickness (DCS) occurs when nitrogen bubbles form in the blood, often causing severe joint pain.
-The common name “The Bends” comes from an affected person doubling (bending) over due to the intense pain of the condition.
+The Bends, also known as decompression sickness (DCS) occur when nitrogen bubbles form in the blood, often causing severe joint pain.
+The common name “The Bends” comes from an affected person doubling (bending) overdue to the intense pain of the condition.

-Ascending too quickly and not following recreational diving guidelines are two main causes of decompression sickness, however several other factors may contribute to individual susceptibility.
-Here are the top 5 factors that increase your risk of the bends.
+Ascending too quickly and not following recreational diving guidelines are two main causes of decompression sickness, however, several other factors may contribute to individual susceptibility.
+Here are the top 5 factors that increase your risk of bends.

 The timing and intensity of exercise (also known as workload) during a dive can substantially affect a diver’s risk of DCS.
 Exertion increases blood flow and its gas carrying capacity.
 Consequently, exertion during descent and the deepest phase of a dive increases the amount of gas dissolved in tissues and the subsequent decompression stress.
 Mild exercise during decompression speeds up off-gassing.
 Exertion immediately following a dive can stimulate bubble formation and increase the likelihood of bubbles passing through the lungs without being filtered out of the circulation.